S1278/MergeCSVs/README.txt

 Pass names of the CSV files to be merged as command line arguments.
 The last argument should be the name of the output CSV file to be created.

+Files csv1.csv and csv2.csv can be used for testing.